ArnasDickus/Portfolio-react/README.md

 # Portfolio-react

-This is my portfolio.
+This is my second portfolio.
 Created for potential employer to see.
-I am front-end developer...
-I'am guessing github readme file is not a good place for introduction.
-Live version here.

 Live version [here](https://arnasdickus.github.io/Portfolio-react/)